Decoding the Appraisal Process

-A home purchase is the most serious transaction most people could ever make.
-Whether it's a primary residence, an additional vacation property or an investment, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.
+Their home's purchase can be the most serious financial decision some people might ever encounter.
+Whether it's a main residence, a second vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.

-So, who's responsible for making sure the value of the real estate is consistent with the purchase price?
+So, what party makes sure the property is worth the amount being paid?
 This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A licensed, certified, professional appraiser from Georgia Valuation Group will ensure, you as an interested party, are informed.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from J Christian Property Advisors LLC. will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are present and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.
+Our first responsibility at J Christian Property Advisors LLC. is to inspect the property to determine its true status.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are present and are in the condition a typical buyer would expect them to be.
+To ensure the stated square footage has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would affect the value of the house.

-Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

-Here, we gather information on local construction costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
-This value often sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+This is where we pull information on local construction costs, the cost of labor and other factors to figure out how much it would cost to build a property similar to the one being appraised.
+This value commonly sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers can tell you a lot about the subdivisions in which they appraise.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They innately understand the value of certain features to the people of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the home being appraised.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject property.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third way of valuing real estate.
-In this scenario, the amount of revenue the real estate yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
+In this situation, the amount of income the real estate yields is factored in with income produced by similar properties to derive the current value.